 All submissions and calls are confidential.

-Rivkie is set to graduate with a Master’s degree in Clinical Counseling through Bellevue University in May 2023.
-She is currently completing her internship at Allendale Association, providing trauma-informed treatment for at-risk individuals who struggle with emotional, behavioral or mental health challenges.
+Rivkie has a Master’s degree in Clinical Counseling.
 Rivkie has extensive experience and passion connecting with children, adolescents, and adults through her role as Shlucha and mentor, and over a dozen years' involvement with campers and staff in Lubavitch overnight camps.

 Rivkie establishes a positive and trusting rapport with her clients, encouraging them to reach their fullest potential in an environment that is secure and strictly confidential.